 Weather and Road Info: Call 928-638-7496 for weather and road-closure details.
 For forecasts and details about park weather and road conditions, visit the Grand Canyon Weather and Road Conditions page.

 The park service website and its Grand Canyon Trip Planner are excellent resources.
 A number of other websites also focus specifically on the park.
 Guidebooks and maps can be found at the REI Flagstaff store.
 Another great resource is the guidebooks and maps section of the Grand Canyon Association.

 The park has five year-round lodges on the South Rim and one North Rim lodge that closes in the winter.
 Backcountry users can also stay at Phantom Ranch by the Colorado River.
 Communities outside the park also offer lodging, some even provide shuttle service to the park.
 For reservation info (book well in advance) and other details, visit the park’s lodging page.

 The South Rim has an abundance of restaurants and other food options, including options outside of the main village at both Hermit’s Rest and Desert View.
 The North Rim also has several meal providers.
 For full details visit the park’s restaurant page.
 For details about fuel and other necessities, visit the park’s goods and services page.

 Special Concerns in the Grand Canyon

-River hazards: If you plan to cool off in the Colorado River, be mindful of currents and hypothermia.
-Waterflow is controlled by upriver dams that help keep rapids high and temperatures low.
+River Hazards: If you plan to cool off in the Colorado River, be mindful of currents and hypothermia.
+Waterflow is controlled by upriver dams that keep rapids high and temperatures low.
 The currents of the Colorado River are incredibly powerful, so caution is heavily advised.